embulk/dev.embulk.org/docs/_topics/catchup-with-v0.10.md

 compileOnly "org.embulk:embulk-spi:0.10.XX"
 ```

-Once you have done replacements explained above, `org.embulk:embulk-core` should no longer be required.
+Once you have done the replacements explained above, `org.embulk:embulk-core` should no longer be required.
 (If you see an error, it means that you have something remaining.)

 ### Release your plugin to RubyGems.org, and your preferred Maven repository in addition